Useful information and advice for expats looking for jobs in Moscow and other Russian cities, including Russian jobs for English speakers.

-English teachers are well sought after in Russia and there are no shortage of opportunities native English speakers – or nationals that speak English to a high level of standard.
-Other European languages such as Spanish, French and German are also in demand.
+English teachers are well sought after in Russia and there is no shortage of opportunities for native English speakers – or nationals that speak English to a high level of standard.
+Other European languages such as Spanish, French, and German are also in demand.

 To teach English or other language in Moscow and St. Petersburg target these language companies: